Numigi/odoo-project-addons/project_wip_supply_cost/README.rst

 The first line is the shop supply (6.25 USD).

 The second line is the timesheet line itself.
-Note that the amount is 0.00 USD.
-The reason is that the timesheet cost was not defined on the employee.
+Note that the amount is 33.33 USD is calculated base in the Timesheet Cost configured in the employee form.

 Deleting / Updating Timesheets
 ------------------------------